MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/updates/control-block-ole-com.md

 ---
-title: How to control the blocking of OLE/COM components in Office 365
+title: How to control the blocking of OLE/COM components in Microsoft 365
-description: Describes how to control the blocking of OLE/COM components in Microsoft Office 365 Subscription.
+description: Describes how to control the blocking of OLE/COM components in Microsoft 365 Subscription.
 author: MaryQiu1987
 audience: ITPro
 ms.topic: troubleshooting